-Generally we have a habit of eating some fruits without peels.
+Generally we have a habit of eating some fruits with peels.
 We eat banana without peel but fruits like apples, grapes etc. are eaten along with peels.
 Most of the vegetables are also used along with peels, sometimes we make some special dishes like chutneys etc. with peels.
 So don't peel or discard outer layers of fruits or vegetables.
 They are rich in nutrients.
 Peel contains fibre which helps in digestion.
-But now-a- days farmers use many pesticides in the fields They are very dangerous for our health so we must wash fruits and vegetables with salt water thoroughly.
-Then only thoroughly.
-Then only Fig. 7 it becomes safe to eat them along with peels.
+But now-a-days farmers use many pesticides in the fields They are very dangerous for our health so we must wash fruits and vegetables with salt water thoroughly.
+Then only it becomes safe to eat them along with peels.

-WATER:
+WATER